 Cause after all, aren’t my expectations just the thing that get me into trouble in the first place?

-Well, as it turns out, the pie was awful, so awful that when Michael took a bite, he bravely looked at me and said he’d wait for me to have a bite.
+But it was awful, so awful that when Michael took a bite, he bravely looked at me and said he’d wait for me to have a bite.
 I say brave, cause when my food doesn’t turn out, I may or may not take it so well.
 What with high expectations and all, I am sad to report…I was not cheery.
 In fact I did not pull out my Christmas spirit.
-At all.
 Add to that other members of my family loudly telling me that they would rather have cookies, or raspberry sorbet, or ANYTHING besides peach pie…well.

 Alyssa wanted me to save it.
 She liked it.
-I love that girl.
+I love her.
 I did get extra hugs from everyone, I think that makes up for pie.

 Merry Christmas Eve, here’s to low expectations!